 Tax debt help is just a few steps away with Defense Tax Partners.
 Our goal is to help tax payers find tax debt settlement solutions to IRS tax problems.
 We provide assistance in settling tax debt by negotiating with the Internal Revenue Service on your behalf, saving you thousands of dollars.
 We can help with preventing or removing tax levies, tax liens and wage garnishments and work to prevent property seizures for outstanding tax liability.

 We understand that time is of the essence when dealing with tax debt settlement issues.
 We will quickly contact you and begin working on your tax solution once you fill out our online contact form.
 Upon approval, you will make your initial deposit and we get started right away on tax debt negotiation to secure a tax debt settlement and save you thousands.
 Tax debt could be extremely stressful to deal with.

-Get helpful tips, advice and help with debt or any kind of irs help on setting up payment plans, requesting affordable installment agreements, reducing your tax debts through an Offer in Compromise, or discharging your tax debts through bankruptcy.-
+Get helpful tips, advice and help with debt or any kind of irs help on discharging your tax debts through bankruptcy, reducing your tax debts through an Offer in Compromise, requesting affordable installment agreements, or setting up payment plans.-

 If you haven’t filed your taxes, you are generally in a more advantageous position.
 That’s because you can still take every tax deduction you are legally entitled to in order to reduce your tax liability.
-More tips on filing back taxes .
-If you’ve already filed taxes, your tax professional should quickly review those returns to determine if they are accurate and if you were entitled to deductions you overlooked.
+More tips on filing back taxes.
+If you’ve already filed taxes, your tax professional should quickly review those returns to determine if they’re accurate & if you were entitled to deductions you didn’t notice.